Avia IV - Sample Chapters from Draft 3.5

 "If you have chairs, we can eat out here," Breck said.
 "It's a nice view."

 "There might be some in the warehouse," Avia said as she walked into the living area and into the kitchen.
 She grabbed three plates, forks and knives.
-By the time she walked back outside, Breck had found the chairs, and Brian was getting the dish to hold the steaks and corn.
+By the time she walked back outside, Breck had found the chairs and a card table.
+Brian had the dish to hold the steaks and corn.

-Avia grinned.
-She walked into the warehouse and retrieved a cleaning solution and a rag to wipe of the table.
+Avia retrieved a bottle of cleaning solution and a rag to wipe off the table.

-Breck took the cleaning supplied from her and wiped off the table.
+Breck took the cleaning supplies from her and scrubbed down the table.
 "Now, we have a place to enjoy the view."

-"And play cards later," Avia said as she sat down in the chair.
+"And play cards later," Avia said as she sat in the chair.

 Brian sat the steaks and corn on the table.
 "Load up.
 I'll be back with the steak sauce and butter."

-Brian loaded his plate then leaned over and kissed Avia.
+“Appreciate it,” Brian said as he sat down.
+He loaded his plate then leaned over and kissed Avia.

 "What's that for?"
-Avia asked as she cut her steak.
+Avia asked as she cut more of her steak.

 "No reason."
 Brian cut his steak and started eating it.